thoraf20/content-monitoring-system/README.md

 🚀 Features
-🧠 AI-Powered Moderation (text, image, video)

 ⚙️ Microservices Architecture for scalability and maintainability

-📩 Event-driven communication with Kafka or RabbitMQ
+📩 Event-driven communication with Redis stream

 📊 Moderator Dashboard to review flagged content

-🔁 Feedback loop & retraining for continuous model improvement

 🔐 API Gateway for centralized authentication and request routing

-🗃️ Object Storage Integration for media files (e.g. AWS S3 o Cloudinary)
+🗃️ Local storage for media files

 📐 High-Level Architecture